Google

 Frequently Asked Questions

-What is the Additional Buyer's Stamp Duty (ABSD) impact for Singapore Citizens purchasing Meyer Blue as a second property?
+What is the Additional Buyer's Stamp Duty impact for second-time property buyers at Meyer Blue?